Krea University

 Krea University is an Indian private university located in Sri City, Andhra Pradesh focused on liberal arts, sciences and management.
 It was established in 2018 by a team of high-net-worth individuals and academicians including Raghuram Rajan, Sajjan Jindal, Anand Mahindra.
 The Institute for Financial Management and Research was incorporated under the aegis of university, which along with the School of Interwoven Arts and Sciences (SIAS) are the two schools housed in the campus.

 History

 The university was established in 2018 under the Andhra Pradesh Private Universities (Establishment and Regulation) Amendment Act, 2018.
 It was temporarily housed in the IFMR campus, before shifting to its current campus in Sri City.

 Roots in IFMR (1970s-2018)

 The university was initially housed under the Sri City campus of Institute for Financial Management and Research, which was established in 1974 as a not-for-profit society focused financial and management research.

 In 2021, Mahesh Rangarajan, from Ashoka University, took over as the vice-chancellor of the university.
 He then resigned from the position in less than a year citing personal circumstances.
+Professor Nirmala Rao, OBE, FAcSS is the current Vice-Chancellor of Krea University and took over the role in 2022..